acornejo/mamba/README.md

 # POD Types
 ## Machine independent
-Bool
+- Bool
-Int{8,16,32,64}
+- Int{8,16,32,64}
-Unt{8,16,32,64}
+- Unt{8,16,32,64}
-Float{32,64}
+- Float{32,64}
-Char (unicode)
+- Char (unicode)
-Byte
+- Byte
-String
+- Str

 ## Machine dependent
 Imem (Unt32 or Unt64 depending on the architecture)

 # Type aliases
-alias Unt8 as Byte
+- alias Byte Unt8
-alias Int32 as Int
+- alias Int Int32
-alias Unt32 as Unt
+- alias Unt Unt32
-alias Float32 as Float
+- alias Float Float32

 # Variable declaration
-Variables must always be initialized when declared
+Variables must always be initialized when declared.

-    var x = 3 # implicit type inference
+    var Int x = 3
-    var y = 4
+    var Float y = 4.0

+In cases where the variable type can be inferred from context, it is not necessary to explicitly declare its type.

-    var Int x = 3 # explicit type inference
+    var x = 3
-    var Int y = 4
+    var y = 4.0

-## Declaring arrays
+Mamba does not perform any implicit type conversions.
+The `as` keyword can be used to perform explicit type conversions.

+The following example does *not* compile, since the variable is declared to have type `Float` but we are assigning it an integer.

+    var Float z = 50

+However, the either of the following will compile.

+    var Float z = 50.0
-    var x = [2,3,4,5]
+    var Float z = 50 as Float

+# Arrays
-    var Int[] x = [2,3,4,5]
+    var x = [1,2,3,4]
-    var Int[4] x = [1,2,3,4]
+    var []Int x = [1,2,3,4]
-    var Int[4] x = [0]
+    var []Int x = [0 times 20]

+# Tuples

+Tuples are similar to arrays in that they both represent an ordered sequence of some fixed length.
+The main difference is that while arrays can only hold values of the same type, a tuple can hold values of distinct types.

+The next example shows a tuple that holds a string and an integer (for example, to represent the name and age of death of famous writers).

+    var (String, Int) jane = ("Jane Austen", 41) var (String, Int) ernest = ("Ernest Hemingway", 61) var (String, Int) mark = ("Mark Twain", 74)

+As with POD types it is not necessary to explicitly annotate the type of a tuple in cases where mamba can infer it by the context.
+For instance, we could have declared `jane` as follows:

+    var jane = ("Jane Austen", 41)

-# Defining new types
+# Records

-Mamba supports record types, tuple types and union types (also called variants in other languages).
+Records, like tuples, can also be used to hold a sequence of values of different types.
+However, each value held by a record must be associated with a name (unlike tuples and arrays which associate values with a numerical index).

+The following defines a record two hold a two-dimensional point.

     record Point:
         Float x
         Float y

-    tuple Pair:
-        Int
-        String
+    var p = Point(x=2.0, y=3.0)

+# Unions

     union Maybe{T}:
         None
         Some(T)

-# Declaring variables with records, tuples or unions

-Variables of custom types can be declared like so:

-    var point = Point(x = 0.0, y = 0.0)
-    var pair = Pair(0, "hi there")
+    var option = Some(3)

+It is worth noting that if we wanted to initialize option to `None`, the following will *not* work:

     var option = None

-As with variable declarations of POD types, all variable declarations of custom types must be initialized when declared.
-In particular, record and tuple types must always initialize all their elements through the initializing constructor as shown above.

-Mamba does not provide means of specifying alternative type constructors, but the same effect can be achieved through interfaces (explained below).
+This is because there isn't enough information to determine if option is of type `Mayba{Int}`, `Maybe{Str}`, etc. We can work around this by explicitly declaring the variable type.
+That is:

+    var Maybe{Int} option = None

 # Function definitions

+We already learned how to declare new custom variables and define variables.
+Functions definitions are similar.

-    fun dist |Point p, Point q| -> Float: var x = p.x-q.x
+    fun dist |Point p, Point q| -> Float: var x = p.x - q.x
-        var y = p.y-q.y
+        var y = p.y - q.y
-        return sqrt(x*x+y*y)
+        return sqrt(x*x + y*y)

     var p = Point(x = 1.0, y = 1.0)
     var q = Point(x = 3.0, y = 3.0)

     assert(dist(p,q) == sqrt(8.0))

+An alternative way of declaring the function dist would be as follows:

+    var dist = |Point p, Point q| -> Float: var x = p.x - q.x
+        var y = p.y - q.y
+        return sqrt(x*x + y*y)

+These two forms are *not* equivalent.
+When declaring functions using the `fun` keyword it is possible to bind several different function definitions to the same function name; this feature is commonly known as function overloading.
+On the other hand, when using the `var` keyword the function definition is bound to a variable name, and in Mamba variables have a single binding.

+Therefore, if we wanted to define two functions named `dist`, one for computing the euclidean distance between two points (shown above), and another for computing the statistical distance between two random variables, we can only do it through the `fun` keyword.

+As a rule of thumb, you should always use the `fun` keyword when declaring functions, the only exception is when you want to explicitly prevent overloading.

 # Defining interfaces

 The following interface defines an empty type constructor.
-The reserved typename `Self` is a placeholder for whatever type implements the interface.
+The reserved type `Self` is a placeholder for whatever type implements the interface.

     iface Default: